Product liability, lawsuits, damage caps, famous cases, and how to hire a product liability lawyer

-They do this because being under federal jurisdiction offers different pleading standards, efficient uniform evidentiary and procedural rules, more diverse juries, and vigorous expert discovery.
-By removing a case, defendants can have some leverage to force the early resolution of a claim.
+Because being under federal jurisdiction offers different pleading standards, efficient uniform evidentiary and procedural rules, more diverse juries, and vigorous expert discovery.
+By removing a case, defendants can gain leverage to force the early resolution of a claim.

-However, certain factors must be met in order for defendants to remove a claim to federal court, such as the federal court also having original subject matter jurisdiction or whether the product was manufactured according to federal specifications.
+However, certain factors must be met in order for defendants to remove a claim to federal court.
+For instance, the federal court must also have original subject matter jurisdiction, or the product must have been manufactured according to federal specifications.

 Famous product liability cases